JOIN OUR TEAM

 Grow in confidence and experience.
-Our clientele expect confident personal presentation and a neat and clean appearance.
+Our clientele expects confident personal presentation and a neat and clean appearance.
 Be ready to commit to making the Ranch successful in providing a rewarding experience for yourself and others.

 Design your internship with a professor or the head of your department of study.
 Camp work experience lends itself especially well to programs in education, psychology, sociology, parks and recreation, hotel and resort management, culinary, and sustainability.
 We are happy to talk about your internship intention and we offer to satisfy requirements for supervision, assessments, and reports.

 WAGES, DETAILS, AND OTHER PERKS

 We work 6 days and 4-5 evenings each week.
 Our work includes teambuilding, planning and personal and community development.
 Starting salary for most new staff members is $240 per week plus room and board.
 New wranglers earn $245 per week.
 The starting salary for the Head Chef/Kitchen Manager may be negotiable.